s93nnguy/WiSe2425-TNN-Assignment-C/README.md

 ```
 This will:
 - Loading the data
-  - Generate training dataset and store in folder `data/`
+  - Loading data from one file in folder `data/`
+  - Read p, n, m from header of the file
-  - Separate it into 2 parts with rate (default rate = 0.8): train data and test data
+  - Separate data into 2 parts with rate (default rate = 0.8): train data and test data
 - Training
+  - if p = k, init model and calculate weight
-  - Train the model using the backpropagation algorithm.
+  - Train the RBF model with gradient to update weight and K-Mean to calculate center and width
-  - Print the loss at each epoch.
+  - Print the loss at each iteration.
-  - Print the resulting input and output values to console.
-  - Save the learning curve to `logs/` and plot the learning curve and save visualized learning curve to folder `reports/`
+  - Save the learning curve to `logs/`
+  - Save running time (train process)
 - Testing
   - Evaluate the test data
-  - Print the Mean Squared Error (MSE) on the test dataset.
+  - Save the Mean Squared Error (MSE) on the test dataset
-- Print output
+- Moore-Penrose-Pseudo-Inverse
+  - Using Moore-Penrose-Pseudo-Inverse to calculate weight
+  - Save running time and mse when using Moore-Penrose-Pseudo-Inverse.
-  - Print the resulting input and output values after evaluating to console and save to file `reports/output_<task_name>.txt`
+- Compare performance (running time and loss) and save to file `logs/learning_curve.txt`
-  - Visualize hidden states to figures saved to `reports/hidden_states_<task_name>.png`